-Active engagement with companies in portfolio
+Active engagement with companies

-- Voting at 7 Annual General Meetings (AGM) in the third quarter of 2018, bringing the total number of votes for this year to 52 of the 61 portfolio companies. - Adidas, Inditex and Nike were informed about the results of the progress-review on their efforts to advance living wages in their supply chains.
+- Voting at 7 Annual General Meetings (AGM) in the third quarter of 2018, bringing the total number of votes for this year to 52 of the 60 companies of which the fund holds equity investments per 30 September. - Adidas, Inditex and Nike were informed about the results of the progress-review on their efforts to advance living wages in their supply chains.
 Adidas and Inditex are leading within the target group, Nike is a step behind.
 The investor cooperation on living wages was further extended, and on 27 September, the cooperation was publicly launched as 'Platform Living Wages Financials', with now eight Dutch investors, with a combined EUR 725 billion in assets under management. - Call with Toyota Motor Corporation and two other investors from the investor group on child labour in the cobalt supply chain.
 Toyota reports to be working together with the Responsible Minerals Initiative and also with a joined initiative of the European Automotive industry that aims to work on supply chain risks.
-A follow-up call with Toyota to hear more details will take place early next year. - Letter sent to Denso as part of the Investor Decarbonisation Initiative, led by Share Action.
+A follow up call with Toyota to hear more details will take place early next year. - Letter sent to Denso as part of the Investor Decarbonisation Initiative, led by Share Action.
 The letter calls upon Denso to set greenhouse gas reduction targets in line with the Paris Agreement on Climate Change. - Letter sent to Henkel to inquire about an alleged case of environmental pollution by one of its factories in India.
-The company provided adequate answers and the case could be closed as a minor concern.
+The company provided adequate answers and the case is closed as a minor concern.